One of the most enduring types of split routines is the so-called "Push Pull Legs" splits - and for many good reasons.

-Leg Press – 4 sets x 6 – 10 reps
+Lunges, Split Squat, or Step-Ups - 4 sets x 6 - 10 reps

-Standing or seated calf raises – 3 sets x 6 - 10 reps
+Calf Raises - 3 sets x 6 - 10 reps

 A simple way to remember this routine: its three days a week, three exercises a day (not counting a touch of accessory movements you want to throw in, one or two after each workout, ie., neck work, rotator cuff, grip work etc.)

 What I mean by this is that as the overall volume in a given training session goes up, the frequency of the sessions have to be adjusted (lowered) to accommodate for the extra inroad into your recovery ability the increased volume has made.